 If your hotel is near Museuminsel (and there are some good ones in the area) and if all the museums you wish to visit are on the list of 30, the Museums Pass Berlin is probably a good choice for you.

 The fundamental difference between these two multiple entry tickets is that the Berlin WelcomeCard offers discounted entry.
-For a number of sites and attractions included in the Berlin Pass, there is no further entry fee.
+For a number of sites and attractions included in the Go Berlin city cards, there is no further entry fee.

-As the Berlin Pass is considerably more expensive than the Welcome Cards, if saving money during your trip to Berlin is important, it is crucial you think about what it is you wish to see and do.
+As the Go Berlin cards are more expensive than the Welcome Cards, if saving money during your trip to Berlin is important, it is crucial you think about what it is you wish to see and do.
 Depending on what you want to see and do in Berlin in the amount of time you, it is very easy to save the outlay cost and more with a three day pass.
 Check The Berlin Pass website to examine further the calculations they have on saving money.